 What really happened, I think, is that seeds of the morning glory happened to be in the soil in which the ancient grains were planted, and developed in normal fashion.

-Many of North’s statements are can now be regarded as either doubtful or simply false:
+However, all three of North’s myth-busting statements are now known to be false:

-- There is relatively little record of pre-baked seeds found in tombs.
-In fact, some seeds, such as coriander, were actually planted in tombs and allowed to germinate.
-(It is worthy to note that some Egyptian seeds have carbonized simply from old age.)
+- There is relatively little record of pre-baked seeds in tombs.
+In fact, the Egyptians actually planted some seeds, such as coriander, in tombs and allowed them to germinate.
+(However, some Egyptian seeds carbonized from old age.)

-- A plant remarkably like a convolvulus (probably a bindweed, still a problem in Egypt today) is often portrayed in Ancient Egyptian art, sometimes in wreaths but also shown in marsh habitats, climbing up papyrus stems.
-The fact that a convolvulus can regenerate itself from just a small fragment of root may have been symbolic of rebirth in Ancient Egyptian culture, and its clinging habit may have been associated with femininity.
+- A plant remarkably like a convolvulus (probably a bindweed, still a problem in Egypt today) often appears in Ancient Egyptian art.
+The fact that a convolvulus can regenerate itself from just a small fragment of root may have symbolized rebirth in Ancient Egyptian culture.

 - Most farmers and gardeners with the misfortune of being familiar with weeds in the bindweed family know that convolvulus seeds can last for incredible lengths of time, even under suboptimal conditions.
-Field bindweed seeds have been scientifically proven to live for a minimum of 50 years, outstripping other noxious weeds.
+Scientists have demonstrated that field bindweed seeds can live for a minimum of 50 years, outstripping other noxious weeds.

-Scientists say that all viable seeds that come out of the tombs today are probably interlopers transported by rodents.
+Scientists say that all viable seeds that come out of the tombs today are probably rodent-borne interlopers.
 Other instances may be hoaxes that salesmen love to market to tourists.

 Unfortunately, scientific trials of seed longevity rarely last for any considerable length of time.
-Most experiments are abandoned after 20 or 30 years.
+Most experiments end after 20 or 30 years.
 Furthermore, no one botanist can continue the work alone, assuming the working lifespan of a botanist is 50 years at maximum.

 What scientists have determined is useful, however.
 As a general rule, weed and agricultural seeds last the longest.
 Barley seeds, for instance, remained viable at 123 years of age in one study.
-Vegetable seeds are rarely viable for more than a few years under normal storage conditions, although when carefully sealed and stored at cold temperatures they can remain viable for at least 20 years.
+Vegetable seeds are rarely viable for more than a few years under normal storage conditions.
+When carefully sealed and stored at cold temperatures they can remain viable for at least 20 years.
 Some species can last 50 (beets) or even 60 years (tomatoes).

 How Long Can a Seed Live?

-Theories on the absolute maximum lifespan of seeds were shattered when a Japanese botanist uncovered lotus seeds in a layer of peat at the bottom of a dry lake bed in Manchuria.
+Theories on the absolute maximum lifespan of seeds were challenged when a Japanese botanist uncovered lotus seeds in a layer of peat at the bottom of a dry lake bed in Manchuria.
 After the find, the seeds went to a museum, where they lay dormant for at least a decade.
-When a germination test was finally carried out, nearly all of the lotus seeds sprouted.
+When researchers finally conducted a germination test, nearly all of the lotus seeds sprouted.

 Scientists were astonished.
-The peat in the lake bed was thought to date back to the Ice Age.
+The peat in the lake bed dated back to the Ice Age, so they thought.
 Evolutionists place the end of the Ice Age at 10,000 years ago at the latest.
 Creationists frequently suggest that the Ice Age occurred shortly after the Flood, probably about 4,000 years ago—still a very long time for a seed.
-Based on carbon dating results, however, scientists discounted the possibility of the seeds being thousand years old and suggested that they were more recent interlopers.
+Based on carbon dating results, however, scientists discounted the possibility of the seeds being a thousand years old and suggested that they were more recent interlopers.

-Arguably one of the most incredible resurrections of old seeds came in 2005.
+Another incredible resurrection of old seeds came in 2005.
 In 1973, archaeologists recovered seeds from the (then) extinct Judean date palm at the ancient fortress of Masada, the site of the last stand of the Jewish Zealots against invading Romans in A.D.
 73. Troubled times resulting from Roman and then Arab occupation reduced the cultivation of the tree, leading to its extinction around A.D.
 500.

-At the time of discovery, the seeds from Masada were about 1900 years old.
-They went into a drawer at a university in Tel Aviv until 2004.
-Painstaking methods were used to revive them the following year, including a hot-water bath, a dose of seaweed-based fertilizer, and a solution of hormones.
+At the time of the discovery, the seeds from Masada were about 1,900 years old.
+They were stored at room temperature until 2005.
+Painstaking methods revived them.
 On March 18, 2005, the date palm “Methuselah” emerged from the soil, bringing the species back from extinction.

 The Truth About Ancient Egyptian Seeds

-The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless repeated attempts are made to sprout them.
-Remember, the seed cache in Siberia had a germination rate of three out of 600,000—a mere 0.0005%!
-While the vast majority of the old seeds are undoubtedly long dead, there may be a few hardy survivors that gave rise to the tales of mummy seeds.
+The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless scientists make repeated attempts to sprout them, as germination rates in ancient seeds are quite low.
+The vast majority of the old seeds are undoubtedly long dead.
+Nevertheless, there may be a few hardy survivors that gave rise to the tales of mummy seeds.